MilesCranmer/SymbolicRegression.jl/README.md

 Pkg.add("SymbolicRegression")
 ```

-## MLJ Interface
+### MLJ Interface

-The recommended interface for using SymbolicRegression.jl
+The easiest way to use SymbolicRegression.jl
-is the machine learning framework [MLJ](https://github.com/alan-turing-institute/MLJ.jl).
+is via the [MLJ](https://github.com/alan-turing-institute/MLJ.jl) interface.
 Let's see an example:

 ```julia